-CE-marked The letters 'CE' (Conformitè Europeenne) on a product signifies that products sold in the European Union have been assessed to meet high safety, health, and environmental protection requirements.
+CE-marked The letters 'CE' (Conformitè Europëenne) on a product signifies that products sold in the European Union have been assessed to meet high safety, health, and environmental protection requirements.

-The Clinical Laboratory Improvement Amendments of 1989 (CLIA).
+CLIA The Clinical Laboratory Improvement Amendments of 1989 (CLIA).
 These amendments to U.S. law grant authority to the Centers for Medicare and Medicaid to issue regulations and guidance governing commercial laboratories.
-CLIA regulations are often associated with CAP guidance.
+CLIA regulations are often different types of cells.
+Flow cytometry has applications in fields like immunology, virology, molecular biology, cancer biology, associated with CAP guidance.
 (See also "Laboratory Developed Test (LDT)").